 - Departing from Vancouver, BC – arrive at least one hour before departure for border crossing processing.

-- To complete ID checks, Customs and Immigration close the gates 15 minutes before the scheduled departure; gates will not reopen once closed.
+- To complete ID checks, Customs and Immigration close the gates 15 minutes before the scheduled departure; the gates will not reopen once they are closed.

-- Departing from Montreal, QC, or Toronto, ON – arrive at least 30 minutes before departure.
+- If departing from Montreal, QC, or Toronto, ON, arrive at least 30 minutes before departure.

 For passengers who are not citizens of the United States or Canada, it is strongly advised to arrive earlier than one hour to complete additional United States Customs and Border Protection processing.

-Thanks for checking out this page and including me in planning your next train trip to or from Canada!
-Amtrak can be a way to travel, allowing you to relax or get some work done!
+Thanks for checking out this page and including me in your travel research for your next train trip to or from Canada!
+Amtrak can be an easy way to travel, allowing you to relax or get some work done!
 Also, the train will enable you to travel without having to keep your eye on the road or deal with the stress of air travel.

 If you plan to take Amtrak to Canada or the USA, please go to the Amtrak border crossing page to ensure you have the most up-to-date information.